UPDATED SEPTEMBER 29, 2023

-Even if you write well, your web copy might not have the customer focus or pizzazz it needs to turn those leads into customers.
+Even if you write well, your web copy might not have the customer focus or pizzazz it needs to turn those visitors into paying customers.

 DIY websites are easy to create because they use pre-designed templates.
 If you’re an inexperienced user looking for an easy result, this is fine.

 But, if you already have a clear idea of how you want your site to look, you may find the templates provided are too inflexible and don’t allow enough options for customisation.
-This can be frustrating.
+I know from experience that this can be frustrating.

 It won’t be completely original

-If you’re using a template, you can bet your bottom dollar that countless other businesses are using it too — and they could be your competitors if it’s a template that’s been designed for your sector or industry.
+If you’re using a DIY website template, you can bet your bottom dollar that countless other businesses are using it too.
+And, if it’s a template that’s been designed for your sector or industry, they could be your competitors.

-Of course, you can customise it with your own words and images, but, as I said above, the customisation options will be limited.
+Of course, you can customise it with your own words and images, but, as I said in the previous point, the customisation options might be limited.

 It might not be adaptable

-So if you’re considering building your own website, think about how your business might progress over the coming years and what you might want to add to it.
+So if you’re considering a DIY website, think about how your business might progress over the coming years and what you might want to add to it.
 If the tool you’re planning to use doesn’t support your plans, maybe you need to have a rethink.

-You may find it difficult to create your own website, because you’re too close to it.
-You may not see it clearly, or from your customers’ point of view, which means your result could be somewhat insular and inconsiderate of their needs.
+You may find it difficult to create your own DIY website, because you’re too close to it.
+And you may not see it clearly, or from your customers’ point of view.

 I’m Jenny Lucas, a freelance copywriter, content writer and website specialist, based in Leicestershire, UK.